Graham913/Engineering_4_Notebook/README.md

 ### Assignment description

-The assignment was to have everything that the p[revious assignment has but to have a 180 degree servo activate during liftoff to simulate the launch tower dissconnecting from the rocket.
+The assignment was to have everything that the previous assignment has but to have a 180 degree servo activate during liftoff to simulate the launch tower dissconnecting from the rocket.

 ### Evidence